ic3-software/ic3-reporting-api/doc/embed/EmbeddingJavascript.md

 The `IReporting.openReport()` allows for opening a dashboard with an optional list of parameters.

+#### Changing Schema/Cube and Theme

 The `onDefinition()` callback allows for retrieving the report definition.
-Note that this definition can be **modified** to change for example the default schema/cube used by the dashboard.
-This allows for **adapting** a single dashboard definition according to the host application needs before the icCube Dashboards application is using it.
+This definition can be modified to change for example the default **schema/cube** and the **theme** used by the dashboard.
+This allows for **adapting a single dashboard definition** according to the host application needs before the icCube Dashboards application is using it.
+Check the [IReporting](https://github.com/ic3-software/ic3-reporting-api/blob/main/src/IReporting.ts) source code for up-to-date information.

 Following is an extract of the source code of the live example as mentioned earlier that is opening the dashboard `shared:/Embedded/Sales` passing the `continent` parameter: